madhubabukencha/python/7_design_patterns/1_creational_patterns/1_factory/README.md

 # Factory
-Factory design patterns are creational design patterns that focus on object creation.
+Factory method is a creational design pattern that focuses on object creation.
 They provide a central location for creating objects instead of scattered creation logic throughout the code.
 This central location, called a factory, is responsible for deciding which type of object to create based on some criteria and then returning the newly created object.
-Decoupling of object creation from client code is a core principle of the Factory Method
+Decoupling of object creation from client code is a core principle of the Factory Method Pattern.
-Pattern.
 It falls under the Gang of Four (GoF) design patterns and is widely used to promote loose coupling within an application.

-**Main components of the Factory Design Pattern**:
+**Main components of the Factory Method Pattern**:
 - Product Interface/Class: Defines the common characteristics of all objects to be created.
 - Concrete Product Classes: Implement the Product interface/class for different types of objects.
 - Factory Class: Acts as the central control system, responsible for deciding and creating objects based on specific criteria.
-- The client code that needs an object but does not specify the concrete class of the object.
+- The client code that needs an object does not specify the concrete class of the object.
 It relies on the factory method or interface to create the object.

 **Benefits**:
 - Loose Coupling: The code using the factory doesn't need to know about the specific concrete product classes being created.
 This makes the code more flexible and adaptable.